How to Grow Garlic

 10. Clip garlic leaves to use any time, but remove no more than 1/4 of a plant's top growth or you'll reduce bulb size.

-11. Begin harvesting bulbs in summer when the plants have five or six green leaves, and the bottom leaves have begun to turn brown.
+11. Begin harvesting bulbs in summer when the bottom few layers of leaves have begun to turn brown.
 In our area of CT, that is usually in mid July.
+Allow the soil to dry a bit before harvesting for better curing.

 13. To cure garlic in preparation for storage, hang the bare bulbs with their foliage in bundles or spread them out on a table or rack.
+Leave the roots on.
+Use a fan for good air circulation.
 You can begin eating them right away, but bulbs intended for storage must be cured.

-14. After a few weeks of curing, clean the bulbs carefully.
+14. After a few weeks of drying/curing, clean the bulbs more carefully.
 Trim the stalks from 2”-12” above the bulb, and trim the roots close to the bulb.
 Rub off the outer layer of skin around the bulb, and use a nailbrush or toothbrush to gently remove any soil clinging to the base.
 Try not to remove more wrapper layers than you have to.
-Store the bulbs in a well-ventilated, dark spot.
-Set aside the biggest bulbs for re-planting in the fall.
+Store the bulbs in a well-ventilated, dark spot, 55-60 degrees F. A colder storage will cause the bulbs to sprout early and a warmer spot will shrivel them.

 In an effort to provide horticultural information, these educational documents are written by Nancy DuBrule-Clemente and are the property of Natureworks Horticultural Services, LLC.
 You are granted permission to print/photocopy this educational information free of charge as long as you clearly show that these are Natureworks documents.